 Set New Frequency

 The Set New Frequency control sets the Si570 programmable oscillator frequency to the value in the Target frequency control.
 Frequency changes might take several milliseconds to take effect.
-You might see glitches on the clock during this time.
 Altera recommends resetting the FPGA logic after changing frequencies.